aruna299/terraform/README.md

      }
     * when we hit terraform plan terraform will request to enter the instant type in the command line
     * another way is  we can directly hit with the value in the command line using terraform plan -var="instance-type=t2.micro"

+#### variable definition precedence:
+- Terraform loads variables in the following order, withe later sources taking precedence over earlier once Environment variables terraform.tfvars file if present terraform.tfvars.json file if present
+   Any *.auto.tfvars or *.auto.tfvars.json preceded in lexical order (alphbetical order) of their filenames Any -var and -var-file options on the command line